 - Acceptance — After some time you will begin to feel that things will be OK.
 You may never get over missing the person you have lost, but you feel ready to move on.

-The Real Meaning of the Stages
+The Real Meaning of the Five Stages of Grief

 “The stages have evolved since their introduction, and they have been very misunderstood over the past three decades.
 They were never meant to help tuck messy emotions into neat packages.
 They are responses to loss that many people have, but there is not a typical response to loss, as there is no typical loss.
 Our grief is as individual as our lives.”

 “They are tools to help us frame and identify what we may be feeling.
 But they are not stops on some linear timeline in grief.
 Not everyone goes through all of them or goes in a prescribed order.”

 Key Points to Remember About the Five Stages of Grief